ubervatnik/TextToCyrillic/README.md

 >
 > [Python](https://www.python.org/)

-Go on python and paste the code
+Go on python and paste the code found on text_to_kyrillic.py